kekse1/norbert/README.md

 '[somewhere around (nothing)](https://www.youtube.com/watch?v=kFL34Anl1d4)'! x)~

 ## Status
-The theoretical work is (nearly) finished.. now just have to specify the real details, until I'm able to implement the system.
-At all.. if I'm not to stupid for such _really highly_ abstracted codes...
-BTW., as my current favorite language is JavaScript, the used platform will be [`Node.js`](https://nodejs.org/). ^_^

-The `quantum field` logik was already finished much earlier, so now it's time to scale it in real usage.

 ### Update \[**2024-04-30**\]
 My technique? **Quantum Fields**, combined with a bit of **String Theory**. :-)